Petar Zimonjić: Life

 The future Metropolitan Petar was the son of a nobleman (vojvoda) and priest Bogdan Zimonjić from the region of Herzegovina.
 He was born in Grahovo on 24 June 1866.
 He attended the seminary in Reljevo (in neighboring Sarajevo) between 1883 and 1887 and continued his education at the Orthodox Theological Faculty in Cernovice from 1887 until his graduation in 1893.
 In October 1893, Petar was appointed assistant professor at the Reljevo Seminary, and a year later he was appointed professor.

 He received the name Petar when he took monastic vows on 6 September 1895.
 He was ordained deacon on 7 September and presbyter the following day.
 He became a consistorial advisor in Sarajevo in 1901.
-He was then elected the Metropolitan of the Eparchy of Zahumlje and Herzegovina and then on 9 June 1903, Petar was consecrated and enthroned in Mostar.
+He was then elected the Bishop of the Eparchy of Zahumlje and Herzegovina and then on 9 June 1903, Petar was consecrated and enthroned in Mostar.
 After the retirement of the Metropolitan of Dabar-Bosna Evgenije (Letica), Petar was appointed Metropolitan of the diocese by a royal charter dated 7 November 1920.